-I hate drop ceilings.
-But they are convenient and, with our goal of giving the basement the cheapest makeover in history, I had to figure out how to decorate around our shabby drop ceiling.
-I decided to paint the drop ceiling the same colour as the walls, so the ceiling won't stand out and the basement will look cozy and warm.
-This basement will never feel tall or spacious so there's no sense fighting it; I'm going to emphasis its small size and make it feel like you could curl up here with a book or craft project.
-Plus, I'm not going to lie, I'm too lazy to cut in neatly.
+Today I’m showing you my trick for how to paint drop ceilings you cannot remove – or maybe don’t want to remove.
+I think I am the least glamorous blogger.
+Other interior design and DIY bloggers are doing major renovations with fabulous, luxury finishes like marble and hardwood, and I’m over here painting my janky drop ceiling.
+In fact, I’m giving my basement the cheapest makeover in history.
+Truth be told, I hate these drop ceilings but we do not have the budget to replace them, so I had to figure out how to decorate around our drop ceiling.
+I decided to paint the drop ceiling the same colour as the walls, so the ceiling won’t stand out and the basement will look cozy and warm.
+A drop ceiling with paint will just blend in – that’s my logic!
+(Plus, I’m not going to lie, I’m too lazy to cut in neatly around that damn drop ceiling).
+This basement will never feel tall or spacious so there’s no sense fighting it; I’m going to emphasis its small size and make it feel cozy instead.
+Hopefully the finished basement feels so cozy, we will want to curl up down here with a book or craft project.

-We tried removing the ceiling tiles, but ours only move side to side (to access pipes, etc) so taking them down would have required dismantling the framework (too much work).
-After much cursing, tugging and general wriggling, we gave up.
+We tried removing the ceiling tiles, but the way our drop ceiling was installed means that ours only move side to side (to access pipes, etc) so taking them down would have required dismantling the entire framework (too much work).
+After much cursing, tugging and general wriggling, trying to get the ceiling tiles to slide out, we gave up.
 Next idea.
-I tried painting them in place, like a regular ceiling but the paint made the tiles stick to the frame and when they shifted a bit, I had weird cracks and peeling paint.
+I tried painting them in place, like a regular ceiling, but the paint made the tiles stick to the frame and when they shifted a bit, I had weird cracks and peeling paint.
+It looked cheap and awful.
 Arrgh.
 More swearing.
 Next idea.
-With Hubby building walls and a nice, not-drop ceiling in the next room, I eyed some of his furring strips and we came up with this solution for painting drop ceiling tiles that cannot be remove:
+With Hubby building walls and a nice, not-drop ceiling in the next room, I eyed some of his furring strips and we came up with this solution for how to paint drop ceiling tiles that cannot be removed:

 - Prop up a few ceiling tiles with furring strips